camilosasuke/app/README.md

 ## Create Simple New App for Windows Desktop

-1. Use/Create non-system folder, that will be called here **root folder**, with name of project like C:\create_simple_new_app or C:\users\username\create_simple_new_app (please, don't use spaces or special characters or parent folders with spaces or special characters).
+1. Create a folder.
+It will be referred here as **root folder**.
+Something, like C:\create_simple_new_app or C:\users\username\create_simple_new_app, or any other meaningful name for your workflow.
+Please, don't use any spaces or special characters, or parent folders with any spaces or special characters to avoid issues at compile time.
 2. Immediatelly below **root folder**, create new empty folder named **"app"**.
 3. Clone https://github.com/ca2/app.git into this **app** folder.
 4. Immediatelly below **root folder**, create new empty folder named **"nodeapp"**.